 Amendments to the rules of origin for textile products (Section 334 of the Uruguay Round Agreement Act) took effect in the United States in October 1995.
-The new rules of origin applied to all textile products imported and cleared through United States Customs after 1 July 1996.
+The new rules of origin apply to all textile products imported and cleared through United States Customs after July 1, 1996.
 The key points in the amendments are:

-- For clothing, origin was previously conferred on the country in which cutting was performed, but under the new rules will be conferred on the country in which sewing was performed. - For weaves, origin was previously conferred if dip dyeing, printing, and two other ancillary processes took place (the "2 + 2" rule), but under the new rules will be conferred on the country where the weaving took place regardless of any other processing.
+- (i) For clothing, origin was previously conferred on the country in which cutting was performed, but under the new rules will be conferred on the country in which sewing was performed. - (ii) For weaves, origin was previously conferred if dip dyeing, printing, and two other ancillary processes took place (the "2 + 2" rule), but under the new rules will be conferred on the country where the weaving took place regardless of any other processing.

 In accordance with the WTO dispute-settlement procedures, the EU requested bilateral consultations under Article XXII of the GATT with the United States over this issue in June 1997.
 The EU had been importing silk weaves from China and cotton weaves from Turkey and Egypt, processing them into scarves and other objects, and exporting them to the United States as EU products.
 Under the new rules, they would not be allowed to bear "made in EU" designations, and would fall under the US quotas for the countries in which they were woven.
-However, the consultation-in which Japan, Hong Kong, Switzerland, and Thailand intended to participate-was solved because an agreement between the United States and the EU was finally reached just before the beginning of the first consultation.
-The key points in the agreement are:
+However, the consultation - in which Japan, Hong Kong, Switzerland, and Thailand intended to participate - was solved because an agreement between the United States and the EU was finally reached just before the beginning of the first consultation.
+The key points in the agreement are;

-- If the work on harmonizing rules of origin within the framework of the WTO is to be completed by the deadline set by the Agreement on Rules of Origin (i.e. July 1998), the results of this work must correspond with the amended rules of origin within two months after the completion of such work. - If the work is not to be completed by the deadline mentioned above, the United States must take necessary legal measures, which will reinstitute the rules of origin relating to textiles before their amendments. - As a provisional measure to be taken by the July deadline, the United States does not require the EU to mark "made in (the name of a country that weaves textiles)" on imported textiles (e.g. silk scarves dyed and printed within the territory of the EU). - The United States exempt some printed cotton fabrics from textile visa requirements in respect of Egypt, Turkey, Thailand and Indonesia. - The United States exempts some printed man-made fibre fabrics from quota coverage in respect of Malaysia, Indonesia, and Thailand. - If the United States fails to take the above-mentioned measures, the EU then has a right to request, again, consultation under Article XXII of the GATT.
+- (i) If the work on harmonizing rules of origin within the framework of the WTO is to be completed by the deadline set by the Agreement on Rules of Origin (i.e. July 1998), the results of this work must correspond with the amended rules of origin within two months after the completion of such work. - (ii) If the work is not to be completed by the deadline mentioned above, the United States must take necessary legal measures, which will reinstitute the rules of origin relating to textiles before their amendments. - (iii) As a provisional measure to be taken by the July deadline, the United States does not require the EU to mark "made in (the name of a country that weaves textiles)" on imported textiles (e.g. silk scarves died and printed within the territory of the EU). - (iv) The United States exempt some printed cotton fabrics from textile visa requirements in respect of Egypt, Turkey, Thailand and Indonesia. - (v) The United States exempt some printed man-made fibre fabrics from quota coverage in respect of Malaysia, Indonesia and Thailand. - (vi) If the United States fails to take the above-mentioned measures, the EU then has a right to request, again, consultation under Article XXII of the GATT.

-In November 1998, the EU-arguing that, after the deadline, a bill introduced by the US Congress still did not reflect the previous agreement made between the EU and the United States-requested another consultation under Article XXII.
-At the first formal consultation, held on 15 January 1999, the EU advanced arguments on the compatibility of the US measures and rules of origin with the WTO Agreement.
-In this consultation, because the United States avoided immediate answers on some issues, the parties could not resolve the dispute.
-It should be noted that Japan and other countries (Pakistan, India, Hong Kong, and Switzerland) participated in the consultations.
+In November 1998, the EU, arguing that, after the deadline, a bill introduced by the US Congress still did not reflect the previous agreement made between the EU and the United States, requested again consultation under Article XXII.
+At the first formal consultation that was held in January 15, 1999, the EU advanced arguments on the compatibility of the US measures and rules of origin with the WTO Agreement.
+In this consultation, the United States avoided immediate answers on some issues and therefore the parties could not resolve the dispute.
+The second formal consultation has not been held yet.
+It should be noted that currently Japan and other countries (i.e. Pakistan, India, Hong Kong and Switzerland) are participating in the consultations.